Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Abelianization of Fuchsian systems

-Note that tensoring with the flat line bundle $(S^*,\nabla^S)$ provides a symplectomorphism between the corresponding moduli spaces of flat $\SLt -$connections with prescribed conjugacy classes of the local monodromies.
-Hence our discussion before and Theorem \ref{two-to-one} show that the moduli space of flat line bundle connections on $T^2$ provides a concrete realization of the space $\hat{\mathcal A}$ (as a double covering) and the symplectic form $\Omega$ can be easily computed in terms of the coordinates $(\alpha,\xi)$ on the moduli space of flat line bundle connections (provided by Theorem \ref{two-to-one} and \eqref{abel_connection}).
+Note that tensoring with the flat line bundle $(S^*,\nabla^S)$ provides a symplectomorphism between the corresponding moduli spaces of flat $\SLt$ connections with prescribed conjugacy classes of the local monodromies.
+Hence our discussion together with theorem \ref{two-to-one} show that the moduli space of flat line bundle connections on $T^2$ provides a concrete realization of the space $\mathcal{A}^{\rho_0,..,\rho_3}_{\CP^1\setminus\{z_0,..,z_3\}}$ (as a double covering) and the symplectic form $\Omega$ can be easily computed in terms of the coordinates $(\alpha,\xi)$ on the moduli space of flat line bundle connections (provided by theorem \ref{two-to-one} and \eqref{abel_connection}).
+In fact, the Kirillov residual terms $\omega_i(\frac{\partial }{\partial \alpha},\frac{\partial }{\partial \xi})$ vanish and the surface term computes as